automl/HPOlib/README.md

 ===============================================================

-This software provides a commen interface to the three hyperparameter ptimization packages hyperopt(TPE), SMAC and spearmint.
+This software provides a commen interface to the three hyperparameter Optimization packages hyperopt (TPE), SMAC and spearmint.
 For further information, please visit the accompanying website http://www.automl.org/hpolib.
 The documentation can be found at [http://hpolib.readthedocs.org](http://hpolib.readthedocs.org).